NomiDomi/frontendmentor-nft-preview-card-component/README.md

 ## Acknowledgments

 As you can see in my **Useful resources** section Kevin Powell is amazing and you should give him a follow!

+Also @anoshaahmed here on GitHub had a great solution for the image overlay.
+Took inspiration from her design: [https://github.com/anoshaahmed/nft-card](https://github.com/anoshaahmed/nft-card)